irmen/Pyro4/docs/source/intro.rst

 - written in 100% Python so extremely portable.
 - defaults to a safe serializer (`serpent <https://pypi.python.org/pypi/serpent>`_) that supports many Python data types.
-- supports different serializers (serpent, json, marshal, pickle).
+- supports different serializers (serpent, json, marshal, pickle, dill).
-- support for all Python data types that are pickleable when using the 'pickle' serializer [1]_.
+- support for all Python data types that are serializable when using the 'pickle' or 'dill' serializers [1]_.
 - runs on normal Python 2.x, Python **3.x**, IronPython, Pypy.
 - works between systems on different architectures and operating systems (64-bit, 32-bit, Intel, PowerPC, Windows, Linux, OSX...)
 - designed to be very easy to use and get out of your way as much as possible, but still provide a lot of flexibility when you do need it